 India in July may not suit everyone: the subcontinent is, after all, at its hottest, steamiest – and often wettest.
 But for many travelers, that isn’t a dissuading factor.
 Instead, it’s only one more compelling reason to schedule a summertime vacation.

 The monsoon season in India has long held a mythical significance © jaume juncadella olivares/iStock/Thinkstock

 The monsoon season in India has long held a mythical significance.
 After months of baking heat and increasingly dry conditions, salvation arrives in the form of storm clouds, which bring with them torrents of rain – and the flowering of life all across the country.

-The arrival of the monsoon also means that hardy travelers will uncover all kinds of rewards: from markedly less crowded tourist attractions to enviable package deals at India’s most sumptuous hotels, there are plenty of benefits to travelling during the off-season.
+The arrival of the monsoon also means that hardy travelers will uncover all kinds of rewards: from markedly less crowded tourist attractions to enviable package deals at India’s most sumptuous hotels, there are plenty of benefits to traveling during the off-season.

 Monsoon chasers should plan an Ayurvedic vacation in Kerala © targovcom/iStock/Thinkstock

-Are you the sort of fearless traveller who delights in discovering rich and wild nature?
+Are you the sort of fearless traveler who delights in discovering rich and wild nature?
 Make your way to Kerala which, as it lies at the southern tip of India, will already be well into the monsoon season by the time July arrives.
 The state, already known for its lush, jungle foliage and tropical conditions, is sure to be at its verdant peak in mid-summer.
 To match the slow, dreamy pace of life, immerse yourself fully in the local ambiance at one of the many yoga and Ayurveda retreats here, which will keep you close to nature – but will also offer shelter when the rain comes on thick and fast.

 If you can tolerate heat, Rajasthan is certain to be less wet than many other destinations © siraanamwong/iStock/Thinkstock